-MOOCs and e-learning are in the midst of an unexpected (if entirely logical) resurgence.
-At the same time, data science — famously described by the the Harvard Business Review as “the sexiest job of the 21st century — remains an attractive career-change option among those with a mind for stats.
-And finally, in the seemingly endless Python vs. R debate, Python appears to have put some clear distance between itself and its “rival” language.
+Massive open online courses and e-learning are in the midst of an unexpected (if entirely logical) resurgence.
+At the same time, data science — famously described by Harvard Business Review as “the sexiest job of the 21st century” — remains an attractive career-change option among those with a mind for stats.
+And finally, in the seemingly endless Python versus R debate, Python appears to have put some clear distance between itself and its “rival” language.

 All of which goes to say: There’s never been a better time to enroll in a Python-focused data science course.
 It’s where newcomers can grasp important statistical concepts, learn about popular machine learning algorithms and get exposed to must-know libraries — all through the lens of what is now, according to some rankings, the most popular programming language in use.

 - Metis — Data Science Bootcamp

 - General Assembly — Data Science Immersive Online

 - Udemy — Python for Data Science and Machine Learning Bootcamp

 - Coding Doj — Intro to Data Science in Python & Machine Learning